 Occidental College’s Employee Assistance Program (EAP) is designed to help maximize employees’ health and effectiveness at home and at work.
-Administered by Ability Assist by Hartford, the EAP offers employees confidential, personal support for a wide range of issues, from everyday concerns to serious problems.
+Administered by The Standard, the EAP offers employees confidential, personal support for a wide range of issues, from everyday concerns to serious problems.
 The Employee Assistance Program is available to employees and their family members at no cost.

 Santa Monica Rape Treatment Center

 24-hour emergency medical care and forensic services

 Rape, Abuse and Incest National Network (RAINN)

 LA Rape and Battering Hotline (Peace Over Violence)

 In addition to the confidential resources listed above, Occidental community members have access to a variety of resources provided by the College.
 The staff listed below is trained to support individuals affected by sexual harassment or misconduct and to coordinate with the Civil Rights & Title IX Coordinator consistent with the College’s commitment to a safe and healthy educational environment.
 While not bound by confidentiality, these resources will maintain the privacy of an individual’s information within the limited circle of those involved in the Title IX resolution process.